|

 during the day as we sleep.

-Just why did you switch from the Quake2 engine to Unreal, was it just for
+why did you switch from the Quake2 engine to Unreal, was it just for the hell of it?

-too much of a monopoly on Hell, so we decided to shift our focus away from
+that's exactly right.
+For the hell of it.
+We thought id software had too much of a monopoly on Hell, so we decided to shift our focus away

 sin and gravitate towards a Jesus-friendly coding style.

-functionallty.
+We've all heard the rumours about the game featuring STOPID functionallty.
 Just what does this stand for, and more importantly, what

 does it do?

-I misspelled the word "stupoid."
+misspelled the word "stupoid."

-What main features about DNF will make it stand apart from every other
+main features about DNF will make it stand apart from every other game on the market?

-There are several new brilliant and exciting features!
+are several new brilliant and exciting features!

-interface device, or CUID implementation.
+use of his hands with the aid of a creative userinterface device, or CUID implementation.
 He now has the ability to

-construct and deconstruct multiple items with nearly an infinite number of
+construct and deconstruct multiple items with nearly an infinite number

 possible uses, just like in real life!
 Duke's construction abilities are

-limited if he looses an arm, worse if he lacks a makeshift cauterizing tool
+limited if he looses an arm, worse if he lacks a makeshift cauterizing

 and gauze.

-substancial enemy artificial intelligence.
-The .CON files are used only to
+DNF will be a multiplayer game only, lacking anysubstancial enemy artificial intelligence.
+The .CON files are used only

 record Duke's criminal history.

-flame thrower after he admits to having more than one homosexual thought.
+Nukem can silence a group of tense critics with aflame thrower after he admits to having more than one homosexual thought.

-Part of Duke's inventory can include variable length hemp rope.
+can include variable length hemp rope.
+Episode four has

-hidden area leads to the bowels of an Internal Revenue Service office.
-A
+many secret rooms Duke can accidently stumble into.
+Onehidden area leads to the bowels of an Internal Revenue Service office.

 collections officer wearing an eyepatch recognizes him immediately and